 Facts about Zaida Catalán

 During 2011-2016, Zaida Catalán was seconded from FBA as gender expert, serving in the European Union Police Mission for the DRC, the European Union Police Mission in Afghanistan and the European Union Police and Rule of Law Mission for the Palestinian Territory.
-When she was murdered in 2017, together with her colleague Michael Sharp, she was on a mission for the UN Group of Experts to DRC.
-It was not an FBA secondment.
+It was in March 2017, during a mission for the UN Group of Experts to DRC, that she and her colleague, Michael Sharp, were tragically murdered.